umbraco/UmbracoDocs/Documentation/Using-Umbraco/Config-files/umbracoSettings/index.md

 **enableAsyncLogging:** add log entries using a background thread so it does not slow down page rendering or other more important processes.

 **disabledLogTypes:** Enable or disable certain types of log entries.
-This can be usefull to ensure that debug log entries are not filling the umbracoLog table after the site has entered production.
+This can be useful to ensure that debug log entries are not filling the UmbracoLog table after the site has entered production.

 Standard logTypeAlias Entries are as follows and correspond to the entries found in the logHeader column of the umbracoLog table.

-**new** = when a new node is created in the database **system** = application events such as restart **debug** = debug information such as node name changes, xml save times **login** = information regarding Admin user login **error** = .net error logging of errors in the backoffice as well as website **save** = node is saved to the database
+**new** = when a new node is created in the database **system** = application events such as restart **debug** = debug information such as node name changes, XML save times **login** = information regarding Admin user login **error** = .net error logging of errors in the backoffice as well as website **save** = node is saved to the database